d4r1us-drk/unicon/README.md

 ## Installation

-This tool is provided as source code and can be built using a Makefile.
+This tool is provided as source code and can be built using `make`.
 Here are the build instructions:

 1. Clone the repository: